lux4rd0/homeassistant/esphome/lilygo_t5_weatherflow.md

     #      then:
     #        - component.update: '${devicename}_display'

 It's commented out here because I didn't like the double display update.
-But if you happen to skip the sleep and you want to have the display update when you change pages in Home Assistant, simply remove the comments.
+But if you happen to skip the sleep and want to have the display update when you change pages in Home Assistant, remove the comments.

-The last part is the script to refresh the screen and either prevent deep sleep from happening, or enter deep sleep.
+The last part is the script to refresh the screen and either prevent deep sleep from happening or enter deep sleep.

     script:
       - id: all_data_received